wurstscript/WurstScript/manual.md

 # Lambda expressions and Closures

-A lambda expression is a lightweight way to provide an implementation of a functional interface or abstract class (To keep the text simple, the following explanations are all referring to interfaces, but abstract classes can be used in the same way).
+A lambda expression (also called anonymous function) is a lightweight way to provide an implementation of a functional interface or abstract class (To keep the text simple, the following explanations are all referring to interfaces, but abstract classes can be used in the same way).